Despina-P/design-ht22/content/index.md

 ---
 Title: Home
-Description: This is our index page.
+Description: This is our home page.
 ---

 Home page - A short presentation of myself